 You see, the day my brother stayed and witnessed our father’s death he died along with him.
 Gone was the nineteen year old stock boy who played basketball with his headphones on because to choose between the two things that gave him the most joy wasn’t possible.
 Gone was the son who took pride in handing over the earnings of a grocery store employee to help with the bills at home.
 Gone was the light in his eyes.
 When I look into his eyes now I still see the turmoil of that fateful day and no medication has ever been able to erase it.
 So…I find comfort in revisiting these hugs, for it is the only reminder of the person I once knew.

 As a little girl, I found myself looking for the hint of gold against her chest each time I visited.
-I walked closer to greet her, my eyes searched for it.
-As she held me at arm’s length, steps before I reached her, commenting on how much I had grown since the last time she saw me, I looked for it.
+I walked closer to greet her.
+My eyes searched for it.
+As she held me at arm’s length, commenting on how much I had grown since the last time she saw me, I looked for it.
 Younger still, I can recall my small hands reaching for it as she held me in her lap and rocked me to sleep.
-She never pulled it out of my grasp the way other adults yanked things out of reach of a young toddler for fear of destruction.
+She never pulled it out of my grasp for fear of destruction.
 Instead, she let me soothe myself to sleep, my tiny fingers rubbing the gold until I drifted off into peaceful slumber.

-Through the years, it was always there.
-And, as I got older I noticed she not only held onto it during the happiest of times as though thanking the Lord for all he had blessed her with but also in the saddest of times like when we learned of my father’s cancer diagnosis.
+As I got older I noticed she not only held it during the happiest of times as though thanking the Lord for all he had blessed her with but also in the saddest of times like when we learned of my father’s cancer diagnosis.
 She held it as she watched her daughter, my mother, absorb the news.
-And, as she watched my mother I watched her as the pain in my mom’s eyes reflected in her own.
-I leaned forward a bit as though in so doing I would be able to make out her plea as her lips moved in unison with the motion of the swaying cross.
-Back and forth, left and right, over and over again she slid the cross, her lips rapidly moving in a whispered prayer.
+As she watched my mother I watched her and the pain in my mom’s eyes reflected in her own.
+I leaned in, hoping to make out her plea as her lips moved in unison with the motion of the swaying cross.
+Back and forth she slid the cross, her lips rapidly moving in a whispered prayer.

 At those times, she seemed to wrap her fingers around it a little tighter, begging for it to provide more.
 More what?